Skip to main content

 Background

 Janna is a born Midwesterner from Kalamazoo, Michigan.
 She completed her undergraduate studies at University of Michigan where she was a Phi Beta Kappa honor society member.
 She then set off for Canada to attend her dream medical school, McGill University.
 While in Montreal she learned French and by the end of her four years could speak to patients and watch the Avengers in la belle langue française.
-She moved to beautiful San Diego for residency where she began clinical research on suspected obesity hypoventilation syndrome in patients undergoing bariatric surgery.
-She also pursued the Residents As Clinical Educators track at UCSD and developed her passion for physical exam and other bedside teaching.
-She hopes to develop a critical care core curriculum for resident learners.
-In regards to future research, she is thrilled to have been selected as a 2022-23 ATS ASPIRE fellow and will continue to pursue clinical research in the areas of sleep medicine and pulmonary disease in obesity.
+She moved to beautiful San Diego for residency and fellowship where she began clinical research on suspected obesity hypoventilation syndrome in patients undergoing bariatric surgery.
+She continued to develop her research interests under the mentorship of Dr Atul Malhotra and now focuses on heart/lung/sleep interactions and advanced COPD.
+Her NIH funded NRSA grant supports her in this and in gaining clinical trials experience as part of the ongoing CRESCENDO study.

 Education